Aaliyah1699/Py-CodeClinic/README.md

 ### Code History

 Never lose track of your coding journey!
-CodeClinic AI securely stores your past code snippets in a database, allowing you to revisit and review your work whenever you need.
+CodeClinic AI securely stores your past code snippets in a SQLite  database, allowing you to revisit and review your work whenever you need.
 Plus, you have the option to delete past code snippets for a clutter-free experience.

 ### Easy Code Copying